pantry/pantry-chef/README.md

 More details can be found at http://pantryops.org/chef

+## Documentation

+The Documentation for Pantry is available at http://pantryops.org/chef and the RDoc is served up at [rdoc.info/pantry](http://rubydoc.info/github/pantry/pantry-chef/master/frames).

 ## Project Details

+* Built and Maintained by [Collective Idea](http://collectiveidea.com)
 * Hosted on Github [pantry/pantry-chef](https://github.com/pantry/pantry-chef)
 * File bug reports on the [Issue tracker](https://github.com/pantry/pantry-chef/issues)